vldkhramtsov/deforestation-detection/README.md

  --tiff_path ../data/source
  --save_path ../data/input
 ```
+The output of this scipt are subfolders in the `input` path, which contain divided tile images \ tile masks into the small pieces, with specified `--width` and `--height`.

 6) After preprocessing, run the script for dividing cloud maps into pieces (`python split_clouds.py`) with specified parameters.